Bicycle Accident Attorney Los Angeles

 RELATED ARTICLES ABOUT BIKE ACCIDENTS IN LOS ANGELES

-BICYCLE ACCIDENTS INVOLVING AN OPEN CAR DOOR As you cycle through city streets or neighborhoods, look out for open car doors.
+As you cycle through city streets or neighborhoods, look out for open car doors.
 Getting thrown from your bike can lead to minor to severe injuries due to a driver’s negligence.
 Dooring is when a cyclist crosses paths with a driver opening their car door.
 There is little to no time to break.

 Drivers are lawfully required to check their surroundings before stepping out of the vehicle.
 This article provides a guide for determining liability and preparing your case if you decide to take action.